General linguistic matters

 - Old Bailey Proceedings: a fully searchable edition of the largest body of texts detailing the lives of non-elite people ever published, containing 197,745 criminal trials held at London's central criminal court from 1764 to 1913.

-- The Middle English Collection, University of Virginia: a large amount of Middle English texts
+- The Middle English Collection, University of Michigan: a large amount of Middle English texts

 - Corpus of Middle English Prose and Verse, University of Michigan

 Some topical websites

 - The Electronic Introduction to Old English, by Peter Baker: a good companion site to the book published by Blackwell in 2003

 - Old English at the University of Virginia: superordinate site for above, providing some more materials and links

 - Old English at the University of Calgary, by Murray McGillivray: online course in Old English

 - Early Modern English: a collection of links